-Student workplacement facility
+Student workplacement partners and rules

 AHSI has put in place a number of workplacement agreements with Healthcare, Community Services and Early Childcare service providers.
 Students will be offered these placements to learn practical aspects of working in the respective industry or sector.